 The loss of a loved one is a traumatic, emotionally charged experience that can make you feel overwhelmed, saddened, and angry – particularly when that loss results from a preventable act of negligence or wrongful conduct.
 It’s important for grieving families to understand they have legal rights when death was preventable.
 Those rights can provide you with the justice and compensation you deserve.
 Equally as important is choosing the right Lancaster wrongful death lawyers to stand behind you in your fight for justice.

-A wrongful death is, quite simply, the death of a person in a manner that could have been prevented had the offending party taken more care.
-Typically due to the negligence of another party, these cases involve sudden, unexplained, and traumatic accidents that result in death, arising from a careless, deliberate or willful act of another.
+Wrongful death is, quite simply, the death of a person in a manner that could have been prevented had the offending party taken more care.
+Typically due to the negligence of another party, these cases involve sudden, unexplained, and traumatic accidents that result in death, arising from a careless, deliberate, or willful act of another.
 The cause could be a violent crime, or it could be due to negligent acts such as failure to follow standard safety regulations or failure to warn of potential dangers.
-Lastly, they could be due to actions on another party that are considered reckless.
+Lastly, they could be due to actions on another party that is considered reckless.

 If your loved one has met their sudden demise due to the negligence of another, you may wonder if you should contact a wrongful death attorney in an effort to consider all options.
 Here at Kuzyk Law, we recommend always reaching out for an initial consultation at the very least.
 It’s free and it can give you peace of mind either way.

 But for now, we would like to outline a few important details that may help you understand your legal rights under California law and when it’s time to contact Lancaster wrongful death lawyers.